palewire/californiacivicdata.org/_posts/2016-07-20-sahil-chinoy.markdown

 jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.

-While studying physics and economics, Chinoy also created stories, news applications and interactive graphics for [The Daily Californian](http://www.dailycal.org/author/schinoy/).
+While studying physics and economics, Chinoy has also created stories, news applications and interactive graphics for [The Daily Californian](http://www.dailycal.org/author/schinoy/).

 Last summer he interned at the [Los Angeles Times Data Desk](https://twitter.com/LATdatadesk), one of the partners on the CAL-ACCESS project.